 He worked for the Museum of Modern Art and The Centre Pompidou Paris upon graduation, making videos on their many and varied exhibitions.

-He shot Short films produced in London: A Bridge, (for the All Saints) released in the UK on 250 copies prior to Tarantino’s feature, Jackie Brown.
-Then Another Chance (for Roger Sanchez) with Kelly Hutchinson and Joshua Dov, Song to Say Goodbye (for Placebo) with Field Cate and Michael Carr.
+He shot Short films produced in London: A Bridge, released in the UK on 250 copies prior to Tarantino’s feature, Jackie Brown.
+Then Another Chance and Song to Say Goodbye.